binkley/homebrewery-files/witch.md

 Your insight into others borders on the supernatural.

+{{note
+_Most folk have first sight, and often not even then.
+A Witch has **second** sight to see what is actually there._
+}}

+\page

 You gain proficiency in the _Insight_ skill.
 If you are already proficient, you instead gain **expertise**, doubling your proficiency bonus on Insight checks.
 If you already have expertise in Insight, choose another Wisdom skill; you gain proficiency in it, or expertise if you are already proficient.

-\page

 #### Level 2: Witch&rsquo;s Familiar